 More Than Half of Sackler Family Distributions Went to Taxes & Reinvestment in Companies to Be Sold in Pending Settlement

 The $10.3 billion in distributions that became public in October 2019 had been fully disclosed to all the states, local governments and other plaintiffs in 2018.
 Every party agreeing to the proposed settlement knew all about the distributions.
-(The Sackler family is offering to contribute its ownership of Purdue – whose future profits valued at $4 billion will be dedicated to addressing opioid addiction – plus an additional $4.325 billion to help communities and people in need.)
+(The Sackler family is offering to contribute its ownership of Purdue – whose future profits valued at $4 billion will be dedicated to addressing opioid addiction – plus at least an additional $5.5 billion to help communities and people in need.)

 Distributions Declined Over Last Decade & Ceased Once Wave of Litigation Emerged 2017